About CGI Federal

 Since 1976, U.S. defense, civilian and intelligence agencies have partnered with CGI to support their mission-essential needs at every stage of program, product and business lifecycle.
 These partnerships fuel our deep understanding of the challenges and opportunities facing our clients and inform the development of solutions to help them improve outcomes and maximize results.Read more

-The October 2014 meeting of the Washington DC Business Objects User Group (WDCBOUG) is scheduled for October 10, 2014 at US Patent & Trademark Office in Alexandria, VA.
+The January 2015 meeting of the Washington DC Business Objects User Group (WDCBOUG) is scheduled for Januaary 29, 2015 at Pepco Holdings in Washington, DC.

 This meeting has no fee but you must register to attend.
 Register Now